acro5piano/spa-blog/README.md

 Bigger appliction may need state management system such as `vuex`.

-# Why todo app?
+# Why Blog app?

-Login-enable Todo app requires the basic of web technology.
+Login-enabled Blog app requires the basic of web technology.
 It includes

 - RESTful routing
 - State Management (legacy session or JWTAuth, OAuth2, etc.)